 The Egypt and Jordan Adventure does currently travel to Mount Sinai, however, we may adjust the itinerary if needed.
 G Adventures takes passenger safety very seriously and are continuously monitoring situations on the ground with local offices in Cairo and around the world.

 In the past some departures have spent additional time in the Red Sea area, but this is dependent on when you are travelling and situation at that time.

 We also have a number of safety tips on our website to help you prepare http://www.gadventures.com.au/travel-resources/safety/

 All the best with your trip planning.
-These countries are incredible and you'll have an unforgettable experience! almost 6 years agoAnswered by JessG via WorldNomads.com
+These countries are incredible and you'll have an unforgettable experience! about 6 years agoAnswered by JessG via WorldNomads.com